 Ｋ Ｊ Ｗ

-Since 2013, our Osaka Plant has maintained the Settsu-no-mori Kaneka Biotope.
-We have leased part of greenery area of the plant to Settsu City, and managed the biotope collaborating with the Settsu Firefly Society.
+Since November 2012, our Osaka Plant has maintained the Settsu-no-mori Kaneka Biotope.
+We have leased part of the greenery area of the plant to Settsu City, and managed the biotope collaborating with the Settsu Firefly Society.
 The biotope provides a wetland environment where fireflies and other wildlife can be observed.

-Firefly larvae that were introduced to the biotope in November 2014 successfully grew into adults, and when the area was open to the public in 2015 from May 24 to 31, local residents enjoyed watching the dance of the fireflies in flight.
+Following on from the previous year, the biotope was open to the public for firefly viewing in 2016 from May 22 to 29, and local residents enjoyed watching the dance of the fireflies in flight.

 Entrance sign of the biotope